pe1mew/NTRIP-Client-for-ESP32/NTRIPClient_Software/NTRIPClient_Documentation/protocols.md

  - **dir**: Number (Float), Direction of the vehicle reletive to true North, in deg.
  - **sats**: Number (Integer), Number of satellites in fix
  - **hdop**: Number (Float), Number (Integer)
+ - **age**: Time elapsed since the last differential correction was received in seconds

 #### Date-time format